EPUB FixerKDP upload error scanner

 Scan the EPUB metadata and package fields.

-Upload the EPUB so the report can inspect content.opf, required metadata fields, identifier links, manifest references, media types, and package-level wiring.
+Upload the EPUB so the report can inspect content.opf, identifier links, modified metadata, manifest item attributes, duplicate entries, media types, feature properties, media-overlay duration declarations, and package-level wiring.

 Upload EPUB to scan